sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/get-started-guide.md

 2. **Issues while provisioning the microvisor**

-   If any issues occur while provisioning the microvisor, logs will be automatically collected from `/var/log/os-installer.log` file to identify reasons for OS provisioning failures.
+   If you encounter issues during microvisor provisioning with the EMT boot kit, you can login with root username and password using `chroot` to check the `/var/log/os-installer.log` file for detailed error messages and troubleshooting information.

 3. **Installation status banner**